 5 weeks.
 5 friends.
 5 tasty dishes.
 I cannot believe how the time has flown and I am so grateful for it.
 It is also with considerable love and joy that I welcome the last friend to finish off the series.
 Feasting with Friends is a weekly series where blogging friends share their Ramadan & Eid recipes.
-It kicked off with Butter Over Bae and her Behari Chicken, then came Chai and Churros with Tikka Tarts, Chili to Choc with Vegetable Noodle Spring Rolls, and Hungry Paprikas with Yogurt Dill Pasta.
+It kicked off with Butter Over Bae and her Behari Chicken, then came Chai and Churros with Tikka Tarts, and Chili to Choc with Vegetable Noodle Spring Rolls.
 Now the final guest is Pots n Curries whose sharing this masala-licious Pakistani Mutton Handi.

 Fatima of Pots n Curries is a remarkable foodie.
 Her interest and enthusiasm for recipes Pakistani and otherwise is something that constantly blows me away.
 From her deep dives into the history of every dish she makes to her series Cooking Beyond Borders her thirst for food knowledge and new techniques is insatiable.
 She is not just a courageous cook, but one with an incredible warm heart.
 The world of instagram would not be the same without her and neither would my community of friends there.
 Fatima's endless love has bolstered more of us than I can count.
 I personally owe her a great debt.
 Without further ado I will hand this over to my beautiful friend who will share her Mutton Handi recipe.